Error!

 OWOE - Electrical Power Generation - What is the cheapest method for generating electricity today in the US?

-Figure 1 - Unsubsidized Cost of Energy - Wind / Solar PV (Lazard)
+Figure 1 - Historical Wind / Solar PV LCOE (Lazard)

-Figure 1 - Unsubsidized Cost of Energy - Wind / Solar PV (Lazard)
+Figure 1 - Historical Wind / Solar PV LCOE (Lazard)

 What is the cheapest method for generating electricity today in the US?

 Electrical power comes from a wide variety of sources, each of which has its own set of pros and cons, and each of which has its own cost of generation.
 As discussed in OWOE: What sources provide electrical power in the United States?, the primary sources of electrical power are natural gas, coal, nuclear, hydroelectric, wind, and solar.
-Within these sources are a number of sub-sources; for example, natural gas can be burned to produce electricity in a traditional combustion turbine (CT) power plant or a more modern and efficient combined cycle (CC) power plant.
-Coal can be burned via a variety of different technologies, but coal power plants are generally categorized as conventional, i.e., coal is burned to heat water in a traditional boiler, or conventional with carbon capture and sequestration (CCS).
+Within these sources are a number of sub-sources; for example, natural gas can be burned to produce electricity in a traditional combustion turbine (CT) power plant or a more modern and efficient combined cycle (CC) power plant (See OWOE: What is a combined cycle power plant?).
+Coal can be burned via a variety of different technologies, but coal power plants are generally categorized as conventional, i.e., coal is burned to heat water in a traditional boiler, or conventional with carbon capture and sequestration (CCS) (see OWOE: What is carbon capture and storage (CCS)?).
 Each source or sub-source costs a different amount depending upon initial construction costs (see OWOE: How much does it cost to build a new power plant?), fuel costs, routine maintenance costs, etc. The most common way to put all generation sources on a common basis for comparison is to use the concept of Levelized Cost of Electricity (LCOE - see OWOE: What are LCOE and LACE?).

-The dramatic decreases in the price of wind and solar power generation facilities has made headlines in recent years.
-Some sources have claimed that wind power is now cheaper than CC natural gas power in some parts of the US without any subsides.
-Figure 1 from the latest Lazard study shows that over the past 7 years, the LCOE of wind power has decreased 66% while the LCOE of solar photovoltaic power has decreased 85%.
+Figure 1 from the latest Lazard 2023 (Version 16) study shows that over the past 14 years, the LCOE of onshore wind power has decreased 63% while the LCOE of utility-scale solar photovoltaic power has decreased 83%, even accounting for the recent uptick in costs driven by inflation and supply chain issues arising from the COVID-19 pandemic.
 These decreases have been driven by advances in technology and improvements in manufacturing processes.

 Back To